scala/docs.scala-lang/sips/pending/_posts/2016-01-01-static-members.md

  - extend LambdaLift to trigger error if `@static` annotated method cannot be lifted to top level scope;
  - extend GenBCode to emmit static fields and methods in companion classes and forwarders to them in companion modules.

-## Overriding of @static members is not allowed##
+## Overriding&Hiding ##
 Java allows classes to define static methods with same name and signature as a static method of superclass.
 In order to define semantics of what does it mean, Java Specification introduces a notion of [hiding](http://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-8.4.8.2).

-This proposal does not want to introduce overcomplication and does not allow this.
-If in future overriding\hiding of `@static` methods will be considered worth the complexity it could be introduced in a separate SIP.
+This is required because in Java calling `@static` method on class instance is supported.
+This proposal does not need to introduce this notion as we do not support such calls.

 ## Comparison with @lrytz [proposal](https://gist.github.com/lrytz/80f3141de8240f9629da) ##
-Lucas Rytz has proposed a similar SIP, but his SIP requires changes to typer to ensure that `@static` fields do not capture `this`.
+Lucas Rytz has proposed a similar SIP, but his SIP requires changes to typer to ensure that `@static` fields do not capture `this`, as in his proposal `@static` fields are defined in class body.
 It also does not address the question of `@static` members in inner objects and inheritance\hiding of those methods in subclasses.

 ## Open questions ##
  - @static lazy val
- - @static methods in companions of traits.
-Java8 supports this.
- - @static vals in companions of traits.
-Java8 supports this, but not vars.

 ## See Also ##
  * [SI-4581](https://issues.scala-lang.org/browse/SI-4581) is a request for a `@static` annotation